-It’s rare to see the internet’s biggest organisations putting their competitive differences aside to unite over a common issue.
+It’s rare to see the internet’s biggest players putting their competitive differences aside to unite over a common issue.
 But that’s just what took place yesterday.
 Netflix, Amazon, Google, Facebook and Reddit all took part in a protest against the US Federal Communications Commission’s (FCC) proposals for deregulation.

 “Net neutrality ensures that the free market – not big cable – picks the winners and losers,” said Reddit’s co-founder, Alexis Ohanian.
 “We’ve been here before, and this time we’re facing even worse odds.”